• Skip to primary navigation

 • This is a chewy, dense bar full of Biscoff spice flavor and toffee crunch.

-• The bars maintain their freshness for at least a week
+• These blondies maintain their freshness for at least one week.

-If nut allergies keep you from using packaged toffee (Heath baking bits) which contains almonds, home made toffee bits are very easy to make.
+If nut allergies keep you from using packaged toffee (Heath baking bits) which contains almonds, homemade toffee bits are easy to make.
 Try my recipe for nut-free toffee bits.

 Instructions